-- How do you know the software is good enough?
+- What makes you feel the software product is good?

-- How would you know if it wasn’t good enough?
+- How can you recognize if it was not good?

-- How do you know you’ve tested enough?
+- How can you evaluate you’ve tested enough?

 There’s a popular view that testers just execute test cases and compare what happens against expected results.
 This view makes testing seems like a straightforward comparison activity and ignores the fact that some clever person must design the tests and determine the expectations.